ministryofjustice/moj-frontend/docs/components/date-picker.md

 {% example "/examples/date-picker-disabled-days", 590 %}

-Excluded dates:

-- are not focusable
-- are not read by screen readers
-- do not need the right visual contrast
-- may be harder to view for users with poor vision or colour blindness
+Excluded dates have the right visual contrast but may be harder to view for users with low vision or colour blindness.

-They are not accessible should they be needed for something.
-This does not affect the performance of the component.

-If there are a lot of unavailable dates, users will have to navigate through a a lot of months to find a date.
+If there are a lot of unavailable dates, users will have to navigate through a lot of months to find a date.
 If there are only a few available dates (for example for an appointment) consider showing them in a list with radio buttons.

 ### Error messages